If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 A) Practicing kegel exercises when flaccid

-I recommend spending 2-3 weeks only practicing kegel exercises when you have no erection.
-You don’t need to bother trying them during masturbation or sex until you’ve done some groundwork.
+I recommend spending 2 to 3 weeks only practicing kegel exercises when flaccid.
+You don’t need to try them during masturbation or sex until you’ve done some groundwork.

 Do this kegel routine every other day:

 - Squeeze the BC muscle for 1 second and then release.
-Try to relax for just under a second when you release.
-Do this 10 times in a row, taking around 10 to 15 seconds to complete the set.
+Try to relax for a second when you release.
+Do this 10 times in a row.

 - Rest for 30 seconds.
-During this, and every other rest, make sure you relax the BC muscle and your whole body.
+During this, and every other rest, try to relax the BC muscle and your whole body.

 - Do this first set 5 times.
-So you are doing 5 sets of 10 quick squeezes or pumps with 30 second rests.
+So you do 5 sets of 10 quick squeezes or pumps with 30 second rests.

 - Rest for 15 seconds.

 - Repeat that step 4 more times.
-So you are doing 5 sets of 5 second holds.
+So you do 5 sets of 5 second holds.

-- Squeeze and hold the kegel muscles for 10 seconds if you can.
+- Squeeze and hold for 10 seconds if you can.

 - Rest for 30 seconds.

 - Repeat that step twice more.
-So you are doing 3 sets of 10 second holds.
+So you do 3 sets of 10 second holds.

 Again, you can do this routine every other day:

-- Hold the kegel for 1 second 15 times in a row.
-Do this to the count of between 15 and 20 seconds.
+- Do a kegel hold for 1 second, 15 times in a row.

 - Rest for 20 seconds.